What is Google AI Mode? How to earn a spot in the AI answer

 Earn “distributed trust” across the web

-A useful checklist for distributed trust:
+A checklist for distributed trust:

 • Keep profiles consistent (name, category, description) across major directories